kgorman/ASP_base/docs/AI_ASSISTANT_GUIDE.md

 > **Important**: Always check these repositories for the latest patterns and best practices as they are maintained by the MongoDB product team.

-## Stream Processing Instance Management
+## Stream Processing Workspace Management

 ### Onboarding Workflow for New Users

 **NEW USER ASSUMPTION**: Users have only an Atlas account and API keys.
-They may not have a Stream Processing instance yet.
+They may not have a Stream Processing workspace yet.

 1. **Initial Setup** (API Keys + Project ID)
 ```bash